-Cat siblings spend a lot of time with each other in their early years as littermates and faithful companions.
-However, if they are not neutered or spayed before they reach 6 months old, closely related cats will begin to mate.
-Not only is this a difficult concept for humans to accept, but it can lead to a range of genetic problems.
+Feline siblings spend a lot of time with each other in their early years as littermates and companions.
+Unfortunately, closely related cats will mate with each other, leading to genetic problems.

-Cats don’t understand the taboos surrounding incest.
-Cat siblings may mate as they reach their reproductive stages.
-To prevent this from happening, ensure cats are neutered or spayed before they are 6 months old.
-If you are a cat breeder who is aiming to breed cats from the same litter, line breeding or inbreeding is not recommended unless you are extremely familiar with the lines behind your cats.
+Cats’ siblings may mate as they reach their reproductive stages.
+To prevent this from happening, ensure that your cats are neutered or spayed before they’re 6 months old.
+Line breeding or inbreeding isn’t recommended unless you’re familiar with the lines behind your cats.

-Why cats mate with their siblings is something many cat owners are perplexed by.
-But, when you understand the psychology behind it, it’s not that complicated at all.
-The real question is what happens when sibling cats do mate, as this is where things start to become a little complicated.
+Why cats mate with their siblings perplexes owners.
+But once you understand the reasons behind it, it’s not that complicated at all.
+The complex part is what happens when sibling cats do mate.

 Do Cats Mate with Their Siblings?

-Like all mammals, mating is an instinct for cats.
-When a female goes into the estrus cycle (also known as going into heat), a male cat will follow its instinct to pass on its genes.
-A cat’s body chemistry will tell it when to mate and when it’s the right time for female cats to reproduce.
-Because of these instincts, cats will mate even if they’re from the same litter.
+When a female goes into the estrus cycle (in heat), a male cat will follow its instinct to pass on its genes.
+The cat’s body chemistry will tell it when to mate and when it’s the right time for female cats to reproduce.
+So, cats will mate, even if they’re from the same litter.

-That’s not to say that inbreeding always occurs naturally though.
+That’s not to say that inbreeding always occurs naturally, though.
 A study in Brill looked into the female control of paternity during copulation.
-Researchers found that overall, female cats avoid inbreeding with their close kin during copulation, but not with distant relatives.
+Researchers found that overall, female cats avoid inbreeding with their close kin during copulation but not with their distant relatives.

-When looking at feral cats that are isolated from other colonies, they have no other choice than to breed with their siblings and other family members to keep the colony at full strength.
-However, the report shows that feral cats prefer to find a mate that is not within their direct bloodline if there are suitable cats available.
+When looking at feral cats isolated from other colonies, they have no choice but to breed with their siblings and other family members to keep the colony going.
+However, the report shows that feral cats prefer to find a mate not within their direct bloodline if other cats are available.

 Can Brother and Sister Cats Have Kittens?

-Did you know that kittens can be sexually mature as early as four months old?
+Kittens can be sexually mature as early as 4 months old.
 Female kittens can conceive from around this age, while male kittens can impregnate a fertile female.
-This is potentially bad news if you have two cats from the same litter that have not been neutered.
+This can be a problem if you have 2 cats from the same litter that haven’t been neutered.

-If a female kitten becomes impregnated at four months old, there’s every chance that the cat could produce its own litter at only 6 months old.
-This is because a cat’s gestation period is approximately 63 days.
-Amongst experts, this is considered far too young for a cat to be producing its first litter.
+If a female kitten becomes impregnated at 4 months old, there’s every chance that the cat could produce its own litter at only 6 months old.
+That’s because a cat’s gestation period is just 63 days, which experts believe is too young for a cat to be producing her first litter.

-Cats are also indiscriminate creatures.
-This means a brother may mate with its sister because he doesn’t recognise her as family.
-More than anything, they are playmates.
+Cats are indiscriminate creatures, which means a brother may mate with his sister because he doesn’t recognize her as family.
+More than anything, they’re playmates.

-To prevent sibling inbreeding, it’s best to get both brother and sister cats neutered before they reach puberty.
-Or if you’re looking for a couple of cats to become loving pets in your home, you could choose same-sex cats from the same litter.
+To prevent sibling inbreeding, get the brother and sister cats neutered before they reach puberty.
+If you’re looking for a couple of cats to become household pets, choose same-sex cats from the same litter.
 That way, you’re reducing any risk of sibling mating while still providing a playmate for one another.

 Can You Breed Half-Sibling Cats?

-Inbreeding between half-sibling cats is just as common – if not more so – as inbreeding between full sibling cats.
-In the cat breeding world, purposefully mating half-siblings is known as ‘line breeding’.
+Inbreeding between half-sibling cats is just as common, if not more so, as inbreeding between full sibling cats.
+In the world of cat breeding, purposefully mating half-siblings is known as ‘line breeding.’

-Specifically, line breeding involves matings between second-degree relatives (including half-siblings).
-The process reduces the risk of inherited disorders when compared to the mating of first-degree relatives.
-It doesn’t prevent the risk entirely, though.
-Any form of inbreeding can lead to serious health problems.
+Line breeding involves matings between second-degree relatives, including half-siblings.
+The process reduces the risk of inherited disorders compared to the mating of first-degree relatives, but it doesn’t remove the risk entirely.
+Any form of inbreeding can cause health problems.

 What Happens If Cats from The Same Litter Mate?